 Estimates put reported pet allergy suffers at 10 million people per year in India.
-With a population of 1 billion that is a small statistic, unless you are one of the sufferers.
+We are a country with a population of 1 billion people it is a small statistic.
+Unless of course you are one of the sufferers.

 Which brings us to the plight of allergy stricken in India.
 In a country where we live cheek by jowl, (no matter what strata you belong to, or claim to belong to) riddled with stray animals on the streets, in our schools, colleges, government institutions….. how do you get through a day without sneezing yourself into oblivion?
 It is not uncommon to walk through a government office in India and find a dog or cat curled in a corner, of the office.
 The same for schools, colleges, private membership clubs, parks.. the list is endless.

 Living with Pet Allergies